snizhanalviv/aepp-sdk-js/new docs/JavaScript SDK.md

 To work with æternity, you need to have an account.
 You can create it by installing its public and private key.
 **Public key** is an ID of your account.
 You will provide it to other people so that they can send you money.
 **Private key** must be kept secret and secure.
 It is used for signing your transactions.
-You wallet can include several accounts.
+Your wallet can include several accounts.

 You can create an account in one of two ways: